 Though we only had a day in Genoa we did try to see as much as we could.

 Royal Palace Museum was the home of the Balbi family and later the Royal house of Savoy.
 A beautiful palace with a spectacular mirrored room.

 The Acquario Di Genova (Genoa Aquarium) a very interesting aquarium, I got to see my first sawfish and a real live Manatee!

 Best Western Porto Antico is in a great location, close to Porto Antico, the Genoa Aquarium, the Marina, restaurants and shops.

 Advantages…Great location, close to attractions shops and restaurants.

 Comfort Level…Good, comfortable beds, clean room, friendly staff.

 We had a fantastic time visiting Rome and Genoa.
 These cities show a wonderful quality of life and I would recommend them to anyone.
 I have left out a lot of attractions, what do you love about Rome and Genoa?
+Do you have a favourite destination in Italy?
 We would love to hear from you, feel free to leave a comment.